 SPECIAL RESIDENTIAL FACILITY, CATEGORY (3) - means (a) Any housing facility licensed by the State of Florida for more than sixteen (16) non-elderly individuals who require treatment, care, rehabilitation or education.
-This includes individuals who are dependent children, physically disabled, developmentally disabled or individuals not overtly of harm to themselves or others; or (b) Any housing facility licensed by the State of Florida for more than eight (8) unrelated elderly individuals; or (c) Governmentally subsidized housing facilities entirely devoted to care of the elderly, dependent children, the physically handicapped, developmentally disabled or individuals not overtly of harm to themselves or others; or (d) Any not-for-profit housing facility for unrelated elderly individuals; or (e) Any housing facility which provides a life-care environment.
-A life-care environment shall include, but is not limited to, creation of a life estate in the facility itself and provision of off-site or on-site medical care.
+This includes individuals who are dependent children, physically disabled, developmentally disabled or individuals not overtly of harm to themselves or others; or (b) Any housing facility licensed by the State of Florida for more than eight (8) unrelated elderly individuals; or (c) Governmentally subsidized housing facilities entirely devoted to care of the elderly, dependent children, the physically handicapped, developmentally disabled or individuals not overtly of harm to themselves or others; or (d) Any not for profit housing facility for unrelated elderly individuals; or (e) Any housing facility which provides a life care environment.
+A life care environment shall include, but is not limited to, creation of a life estate in the facility itself and provision of off-site or on-site medical care.

 The Recommended Practices Section has been updated consistent with the Framework for Policy 2.1.3, 7-Year Review of the Plan, which includes rationales/explanations for significant changes.
 The symbols below categorize proposed changes throughout the Plan into five categories, four of which are specific and the last of which identifies changes that address more than one specific category.
 Proposed housekeeping changes do not have a symbol.
-All changes are indicated in strike-through/underline format.
+All changes are indicated in strike-through/underline format and double strike through/double underline format, the latter denotes changes incorporated after the March 27, 2025, Steering Committee meeting.
+Recommended Practices language that is not proposed to change/reflects minor housekeeping updates is in gray font.